zhangy10/px4-firmware/boards/modalai/rb5-flight/PRIORITIES.md

 Fix pthread issues in calibration procedures:
 - commander/worker_thread.
 Switched to commander thread (inline) as a hack
 - SubscriptionBlocking causes crash due to some pthread call
-- Try placing commander on apps side
+- Or just run commander on apps side?

 qshell_retval sequence number mismatch and subsequent timeout Is there an advertise loop if the topic is local and remote?